labdesk-lims/labdesk.fe/README.md

 LABDESK.FE is the frontend source code for LABDESK LIMS.
 The source encompasses all code neccessary to setup the Microsoft Access Frontend including eg. forms, queries and modules.

 # Requirements
-The script is exported from Microsoft Access by the module svm which is included in this repository.
+The source code is exported with OASIS available at https://dev2dev.de/

 # Licence
 LABDESK LIMS and its components are available as free software.
 Further information is available at: https://labdesk.net/licence/